why-not-try-calmer/feedo/SETTINGS_EXAMPLES.md

 digest_at: 12:00
 ```

-1 digest every day at noon (UTC) with frequent updates as soon as new updates are found:
+1 digest every day at noon (UTC) with frequent updates as soon as new updates are found, presented as a condensed list of feed titles, showing only the last two items and a link to view the full digest:

 ```
 /set
 digest_at: 12:00
 follow: true
+digest_collapse: true
 ```

 1 digest every other day at noon (UTC) with frequent updates as soon as new items are found across all feeds, with a shareable link for non-Telegram users: